Student core competencies

 Critical Thinking

-Critical Thinking involves the application of the skills, attitudes, and behaviour needed to effectively research, organize, evaluate, and use information from a variety of digital and non-digital sources for specific purposes.
+Includes effectively applying skills, attitudes, and behaviours to research, organize, evaluate, and utilize information from various digital and non-digital sources.

 Teamwork & Collaboration